graphql-plus/graphql-plus.github.io/graphql-plus/Schema.md

 TypeParameters = '<' ( STRING? '$'typeParameter )+ '>'
 ```

-An Object Union type may have Type parameters.
+An Object type may have Type parameters.
 Each Type parameter can be preceded by a documentation string.
-An Object Union type with Type parameters is called a Generic type.
+An Object type with Type parameters is called a Generic type.
 A reference to a Generic type must include the correct number of Type arguments.
 Generic Type references match if all their Type arguments match, recursively.

-An Object Union type is defined as either:
+An Object type is defined as either:

 - an object definition followed by zero or more Alternate object Type references, or
 - one or more Alternate object Type references